 7. Employer Contributions: The school district or other local administrative unit which employs a member contributes a percentage of the member's salary to ERB.
 "Salary" for this purpose includes substantially all earnings.
 The employer contribution rate is set by statute, and has been changed from time to time.
 The following schedule shows recent and future employer contribution rates.
-In addition, state universities, colleges and junior colleges contribute 3% of the earnings of non-members who are participating in the Alternative Retirement Plan.
+In addition, state universities, colleges and junior colleges contribute 3.00% (3.25% for FY2020 and later) of the earnings of non-members who are participating in the Alternative Retirement Plan.